editnori/PythonMetaMap/README.md

 *   `Phrase`: The text phrase matched by MetaMap
 *   `SemTypes`: Semantic Types (colon-separated)
 *   `Sources`: UMLS Source Vocabularies (pipe-separated)
-*   `Positions`: Positional information (e.g., `start:length`) within the utterance/document.
+*   `Position`: Positional information (e.g., `start:length`) within the utterance/document

-## Development Notes

-*   The core MetaMap interaction logic is in `src/pymm/`.
-*   `mmoparser.py` handles parsing the XML output from MetaMap.
-*   `cmdexecutor.py` constructs and runs the MetaMap command.
-*   `pymm.py` is the main wrapper class used by the controller.
-*   `mimic_controller.py` orchestrates the batch processing.

-This project aims to improve upon existing MetaMap wrappers by providing better orchestration, error handling, and richer data extraction for parallel processing workflows – **all from a single Python CLI (`pymm-cli`)**.
-No external shell scripts are required.

 ## Quick-Start (One-Liner)

-If you are new to MetaMap and just want to get going, run the following from the project root after installing Python dependencies:
+If you are new to MetaMap and just want to get going, run the following after installing the package:

 ```bash
 pymm-cli install && pymm-cli
 ```

 The `install` sub-command will download and compile MetaMap 2020 under `metamap_install/` and automatically save the discovered binary path to the local configuration file in your home directory.
-Once installation finishes, simply run `pymm-cli` to open the **built-in interactive menu** where you can configure defaults, start/stop servers, and kick off batch jobs with a few keystrokes.
+Once installation finishes, the interactive menu will open where you can configure defaults, start/stop servers, and kick off batch jobs with a few keystrokes.

 ## Using a custom download mirror